MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

     If you are using zones, create a zone for your cross-dock bins, and select the **Cross-Dock Bin Zone** field.
 For more information, see [Set Up Locations to Use Bins](warehouse-how-to-set-up-locations-to-use-bins.md).

 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Location**, and then choose the related link.
-3. In the **Location** window, select the location that you want to set up the warehouse for cross-docking, and then choose the **Edit** action.
+3. On the **Location** page, select the location that you want to set up the warehouse for cross-docking, and then choose the **Edit** action.
 4. On the **Warehouse** FastTab, select the **Use Cross-Docking** check box and fill in the **Cross-Dock Due Date Calc.** field with the time to search for cross-dock opportunities.

     The **Use Cross-Docking** option is only available if the **Require Receive**, **Require Shipment**, **Require Pick**, and **Require Put-away** fields are selected.